Booooooomy/Booooooomy.github.io/_pages/about.md

 안녕!

-I'm Beomjoo.
+<p>I'm Beomjoo.
 I'm a current undergraduate student in **University of California, Los Angeles(UCLA)** and my major is **Computer Science & Engineering**.
 I am an Artificial Intelligence and Machine Learning lover.
 My background is more of software than hardware, but I'm also interested in hardware as well and that's why I am majoring an interdisciplinary area on both computer science and computer engineering.
-I have done several kinds of of self and team projects related to SW.
+I have done several kinds of of self and team projects related to SW.<p/>

 <ul type="square">
     <li>In 2016, I developed an android game application called 'sprint on galaxy' using *C# on unity platform* by myself as a summer project.
 It was my first self project so not a masterpiece, but it's not bad.</li>